laiudm/ZAP/README.txt

 a loaded register to issue 1 cycle early.
 Multiplication takes 4 clock cycles.

 Current limitations :
 - Still in Alpha stage of development.
-Not tested thoroughly.
-Very buggy.
+Not tested thoroughly. *Very buggy*.
+- Only basic artithmetic, MUL, MLA and branch have been reasonably tested.
+- LD/ST(R/M) although implemented have lots of bugs.
+Example - load to PC locks the processor up.
+- Mode changes and interrupt handling is full of bugs.
 - No long multiply/MAC.
 - No Thumb support.
 - No MMU included.